akka/akka/akka-docs/rst/java/cluster-usage.rst

 automatically unregistered from the router.
 When new nodes join the cluster additional routees are added to the router, according to the configuration.
 Routees are also added when a node becomes reachable again, after having been unreachable.

+Cluster aware routers make use of members with status :ref:`WeaklyUp <weakly_up_java>` if that feature is enabled.

 There are two distinct types of routers.